ota-meshi/eslint-plugin-math/docs/rules/prefer-number-epsilon.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Number.EPSILON` instead of literal number.
+This rule aims to enforce the use of `Number.EPSILON` instead of other ways.

 <eslint-code-block fix>